nanocurrency/nano-docs/docs/what-is-nano/contributing.md

 At the core of the Nano network are nodes that help manage and achieve consensus on changes to the ledger.
 With a variety of configuration options, nodes can be setup and tuned to participate in different processes on the network:

 * Non-voting nodes can be used to follow transactions and assist other nodes with bootstrapping
-* Representative nodes vote themselves and can be used for extra validation of network activity
+* Representative nodes publish vote message which validates transactions on the network
-* Rebroadcasting representatives use the most resources and are the primary participants in establishing network-wide consensus
+* Rebroadcasting representatives are representatives who have sufficient vote weight so the network rebroadcasts their votes to other nodes

 Head over to the [Running a Node](/running-a-node/overview/) section to find out more about the different node setups.